 The Descriptive Summary consists of a form (required) and a summary of the field placement experience (optional).
 The form provides a record of the information required to accurately report degree, concentration, and field placements to future employers.
 The summary provides a brief, factual report of a student's academic program, field placement experience, and other significant educational experiences.
 The student may also sign a release to make this summary available to potential employers who request information beyond the academic record.

-State Certification and Licensure
+State Certification And Licensure

 Upon graduation, the student should contact the State of Tennessee Board of Social Workers to obtain information about state certification and licensing.
-Students who reside outside of TN should contact their state's licensing board for licensure requirements.

-ORGANIZATIONS AND COMMITTEES
+STUDENT ORGANIZATIONS AND COMMITTEES

 Master's Social Work Organization